keiranlovett/Github-Hook/Readme.md

 4. Run `node app.js` to start the webhook server.
 5. Add a system hook in Gitlab that points to the webhook's URL to receive project creation events.
 6. Create a new project in Gitlab, and it will automatically be shared with the specified default group.

+# TODO / Contributing

+- [] Support for adding specific `Members` to a project.
+- [] Enfore a project naming convention.